n4xe/P2_OC_Market_Analysis/README.md

 How to install and Run the project :

-You can download the code hereafter, on my github with public access : https://github.com/n4xe/P2_OC_Market_Analysis/blob/master/main.py
+      You can download the main code hereafter, on my github with public access : https://github.com/n4xe/P2_OC_Market_Analysis/blob/master/main.py
+      Then, you need to download utils :
+      Please install requirements from the requirements.txt file by writing "pip install -r requirements.txt" in your environment terminal.

       Python version : 3.10.7
       You can now run the code.
 An informative message will be displayed on your screen, then, press enter to start the scraping.

 Credits :

       Ait-Mlouk Addi : mentor, participated for the code improvement.